a-zuckut/TunTapTesting/README.md

 	Note: Linux uses .so files as library files.
 This is different in mac/windows.
 Mac: .dylib; Windows: .dll

-4. Running java class. `java -Djava.library.path=.
+4. Running java class. `sudo java -Djava.library.path=.
 TestingJNI`

 ### Creating TUN Interface

 This is to send persistent data to our .java program. (using ping)

+(You might need to have run as root)
-1. `openvpn -mktun --dev tun77`
+1. `openvpn --mktun --dev tun77`
 2. `ip link set tun77 up`
 3. `ip addr add 10.0.0.1/24 dev tun77`